 Ginger is an erect plant with thickened, fleshy and aromatic rhizomes.
 Used in different forms as a food, flavouring and spice, it is related to turmeric and galangal, and is one of the most ancient culinary and medicinal spices around.

-The pale creamy yellow root (actually a rhizome) is widely (and indispensably) used in Asian and Indian cooking, and is great in fresh fruit juices.
+The pale creamy yellow root (actually a rhizome) is widely (and indispensably) used in Asian and Indian cooking, and is often found in herbal teas and in fresh fruit juices.
 It has a sharp, pungent and cleansing taste, sometimes described as peppery, lemon like and slightly sweet, and is a digestive as well.
-It is great when cut into slivers and stirfried with potatoes, green beans, spinach and other vegetables.
-It is great in spice and curry pastes.

 Baby, green, spring or young ginger is very excellent.
 Young ginger has a pale thin skin, is very tender and has a milder flavour than the mature form.
 It is great sliced as it is into salads and stir fried dishes, soups and broths and doesn’t have to be peeled before use.
 Mature ginger has a tougher skin.
 Look for a smooth skin, even in the mature form, as wrinkled skin indicates that the root is dry and past its prime.